hjfruit/qiufen/packages/site/README.md

-# @fruits-chain/graphql-kit-site
+# @fruits-chain/qiufen-site

-A doc site for graphql-kit
+A doc site for qiufen